 -

-What Moves Man: The Realist Theory of International Relations and Its Judgment of Human Nature (Freyberg-Inan, 2004)
+Freyberg-Inan 2004_What Moves Man: The Realist Theory of International Relations and Its Judgment of Human Nature

 The macro and micro levels of this system correspond, respectively, to government and society.